MyNameIsCalvinDavis/Routing/README.md

  - Device (Abstract Base Class)
  - Switch
  - Host
-   - DHCP Client
  - Router
-   - DHCP Server
  - Link
+ - DHCP Client / Server

 In our simulation, we are able to connect a topology together in an intuitive way.
 Here we form a basic 4 device LAN: